lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Chapter two will take up the idea of literary celebrity.
 I want to contextualize individual writers’ claims both to popularity (Hannah More) and to obscurity (William Wordsworth).
 I particularly want to investigate the long-term impact of literary fame: I hypothesize that some level of celebrity assists male authors in achieving long-lasting legacies, but that celebrity is of no help to female authors, and may even harm their reputations.
 The technical challenge in this chapter lies in developing metrics for “popularity,” “celebrity,” and “legacy” which are both nuanced and fruitful.
 As my “case study” for this chapter, I am interested in exploring the relationship between Mary Robinson and Samuel Taylor Coleridge.

-## CSECS abstract ##

-### ballads ###

-Reforming the Gothic reader in William Wordsworth’s and Hannah More’s ballads

-Big picture: Scholars like Michael Gamer have increasingly been attentive to the importance of the Gothic to Romanticism, [something about “bad readers” / popular literature]] [lyric introspection is seen as in conversation with a something else]

-Gap in literature: Often don’t look at materials which are actually aimed at “bad readers”? (contemporary rather than presumed-ancient ballads?)

-My project filling the gap: Hannah More!

-Specific material: I read Wordsworth’s lyrical ballad “The Thorn” against More’s chapbook ballad “Robert and Richard.”
-Both works promise a ghost story that they then refuse to deliver satisfactorily.
-Wordsworth puts “The Thorn” into the mouth of a speaker eager for a thrilling story, but centres its narrative around the harm caused by this self-fulfilling thirst for the salacious.
-More titles her work “Robert and Richard, Or, The Ghost of Poor Molly, Who was Drowned in Richard’s Mill Pond” to compete in the marketplace against genuine ghost stories, but sidelines her ghost in favour of a didactic religious message.
-In their own ways, then, both authors make use of Gothic materials in an attempt to reform Gothic readers.
-However, although More is the only one to introduce an unabiguously real ghost, she is also the only one to fully refuse the Gothic thrills that she and Wordsworth disavow.

-[I contextualize these two poems within a broader publishing context of ballads and the supernatural, to show important stakes for a bigger conversation.]

-Concluding sentence:

-### archives ###

-The 1790s in the Archive

-Big picture:

-Gap in literature:

-My project filling the gap:

-Specific material: I compare the 52,000 titles in the English Short Title Catalogue to the 5,000 facsimiles in the HathiTrust Digital Library to the 5

-Concluding sentence: